rethinkdb/rethinkdb-rs/api/java/writing-data/delete.md

 Delete one or more documents from a table.

-The optional arguments are:
+You can pass the following options using [optArg](/api/java/optarg/):

 - `durability`: possible values are `hard` and `soft`.
 This option will override the table or query's durability setting (set in [run](/api/java/run/)).
 In soft durability mode RethinkDB will acknowledge the write immediately after receiving it, but before the write has been committed to disk.
-- `returnChanges`:
+- `return_changes`:
     - `true`: return a `changes` array consisting of `old_val`/`new_val` objects describing the changes made, only including the documents actually updated.
     - `false`: do not return a `changes` array (the default).
     - `"always"`: behave as `true`, but include all documents the command tried to update whether or not the update was successful.
 (This was the behavior of `true` pre-2.0.)

-Delete returns an object that contains the following attributes:
+`delete` returns an object that contains the following attributes:

 - `deleted`: the number of documents that were deleted.
 - `skipped`: the number of documents that were skipped.